 When pups turn 8 weeks, It’s a Happy Day!! because they now can go home!

-First of all you can always flight into town to pick up your puppy from us.
-We can meet with you at the AirPort and hand you the puppy there for free. please contact the airline to learn regulation surrounding your ability/requirements to flight with your puppy in cabin. (it’s a pretty simple process in our experience )
+First of all, you can always fly into town to pick up your puppy from us.
+We can meet with you at the Airport and hand you the puppy there for free. please contact the airline to learn regulations surrounding your ability/requirements to fly with your puppy in the cabin. (it’s a pretty simple process in our experience )

-Or we can fly the puppy to you for $500
+Or we can fly the puppy to you.

 Final payment is due at the time we meet with you and give you your puppy.

-If we are flying the puppy to you, final payment (including any shipping costs) are due as soon as we provide you with flight health certificate, airway bill number and plane ticket information.
+If we are flying the puppy to you, final payment (including any shipping costs) is due as soon as we provide you airway bill number and plane ticket information.
 That typically happens within 2 to 5 days of us flying the puppy to you.

 The final payments can be made via bank transfer, check, Paypal or credit card ( please be aware there is a 3% finances charge fee if using PayPal or card ( debit or credit card )